 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This amateur sleuth is a paperback edition that was published by Bantam on May 1, 1988 and has 226 pages.
+amateur sleuth that was published by Bantam on May 1, 1988 and has 226 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Death on Demand, Design for Murder, Honeymoon with Murder

 Third in the Death on Demand mystery series set in a bookstore specializing in mysteries and run by Annie Laurence on Broward’s Rock Island in South Carolina.